kaixinguor/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-* color space
+* Color space
 The color space I chose is somewhat intuitive.
 It deserves to explore more deeply in the future which color is really better for the car-detection and whether combine from different color spaces will help.

-* dataset choice
+* Dataset choice

 In the beginning I use only KITTI dataset and found the detector get quite high test accuracy while the result on test image is bad.
-After I add GTI dataset, the result is better.
+After I add GTI dataset, the result looks better.
 Then I looked into the image and found that KITTI dataset is more different from the test image compared to GTI dataset.
-So training with similar images is important.
+So training with similar images (information distribution) is important especially when the dataset is not large.

 * png and jpg scale

-One nees to be careful about the range of the image. opencv function `cv2.cvtColor()` will have different behavior on different type of image.
+One nees to be careful about the range of the image. opencv function `cv2.cvtColor()` may have different behaviors on different types of image.

-* sliding window speed
+* Sliding window speed
-In the experiments, avoid computing HOG features for every candidate window saved around 65% time.
+In the experiments, avoid computing HOG features for every candidate window saved more than 80% time.
 The similar thing could be done for other features.
-Detection rate would be very important for the application.
+Besides, one of the state-of-the-arts detector ACF (P. Dollar, R. Appel, S. Belongie and P. Perona, "Fast Feature Pyramids for Object Detection," PAMI 2014.) involves the simiar idea to approximate HOG features in different scales instead of compute them from images in order to achieve 30fps detection rate.
+Detection rate would be very important for the later tracking process too.

+* By looking at the project video result, two typical failure cases could be found:

+One is accasionally false positives due to consistent false detection over time.
+As the parameter of filters are heuristic.

+Another cass is when two cars are very close or even occluded, this technology will group two cars together into one large bounding box.
+Constraints on the final bounding box size could be helpful to get more refined results.

 ### Appendix